Misterio77/website/_src/_posts/2022-11-01-package-a-rust-app-with-nix.md

 tags: [ nix, rust ]
 ---

-Sometimes I see people looking around for a cookbook to package  rust project.
+Sometimes I see people looking around for a cookbook to package a rust project.
 Here's a simple way to do it.
 As a plus, I'll also show how to export the package through a flake.